-The Flink DataStream API provides a flexible programming model for customizing data transformations, operations, and operators.
-It is well-suited for applications with complex business logic and data processing needs.
-This article explains how to develop a Flink job in Java and run it with Realtime Compute for Apache Flink.
+The Flink DataStream API provides a flexible programming model that lets you define custom data transformations, operations, and operators.
+This flexibility is ideal for complex business logic and data processing requirements.
+This topic describes how to develop Flink JAR jobs.

-The DataStream API supported by Realtime Compute for Apache Flink is fully compatible with the Apache Flink version.
-For more information, see What is Apache Flink? and Flink DataStream API Programming Guide.
+The DataStream API in Realtime Compute for Apache Flink is fully compatible with the open source Apache Flink version.
+For more information, see Introduction to Apache Flink and Flink DataStream API Developer Guide.

-An IDE, such as IntelliJ IDEA, is installed.
+An integrated development environment (IDE) such as IntelliJ IDEA is installed.

 Maven 3.6.3 or later is installed.